 If it becomes necessary, however, we will be prepared to file a lawsuit and take your case to court.
 For more than 50 years, our team of experienced personal injury attorneys has helped thousands of clients, recovering more than $500 million in settlements and awards.
 Your consultation and case review is free, and we never collect any legal fees unless we recover compensation on your behalf.

-Talk to a Pedestrian Accident Attorney Today
+Talk to a Pedestrian Accident Attorney in Indianapolis Today

 Before you make any decisions about your case, schedule a free case review with one of Gerling Law’s pedestrian accident attorneys in Indiana, Illinois, or Kentucky.
 We understand that you might prefer not to come into the office or that you might be hospitalized and unable to travel.
 To accommodate these needs, we can conduct your consultation by phone or video conference.
 In fact, we can handle your entire case without having to meet in person.
 Or if you prefer, we are happy to come to your location.